darkerego/BlackMirror/README.md

                         Websocket uri, wss://host:port
   -re, --reenter        Re enter position before it closes if price hits entry again.
   -src {binance}, --data_source {binance}
-                        Exchange where thesignals were aggravated.
+                        Exchange where the signals were aggravated.
   -exc [EXCLUDE_MARKETS [EXCLUDE_MARKETS ...]], --exclude_markets [EXCLUDE_MARKETS [EXCLUDE_MARKETS ...]]
                         Do not trade these markets

 Auto Stop Loss Options:
   -a, --auto            Use AutoTrader
   -mo, --monitor_only   Do not trade.
 Monitor only.
-  --trade, --really     This is a FAILSAFE options toprevent accidental losses!
-Will nottrade automatically without enabling.
+  --trade, --really     This is a FAILSAFE options to prevent accidental losses!
+Will not-trade automatically without enabling.
   -ds, --disable_sl     Do not use stop losses.
   -sl STOP_LOSS_PCT, --stop_loss STOP_LOSS_PCT
                         Stop Loss Percentage represented as a floating point. -0.1 would be -10 percent PNL -tp TAKE_PROFIT_PCT, --take_profit TAKE_PROFIT_PCT
-                        Percentage to take profit at, representedas sa floating point number.0.2 wouild be 20 pcercent -tpo, --trailing_stop_off
+                        Percentage to take profit at, represented sa floating point number.0.2 wouild be 20 pcercent -tpo, --trailing_stop_off
                         Do not use Trailing Stops.
 Not sure why you would not to, but the option is here!
   -ts TS_OFFSET, --trailing_stop_offset TS_OFFSET